Thursday, 13 June 2013, 20:30

 Sound sculpture powered by three motors, comprised of different sized plexi-glass cylinders closed at one end by a membrane with a nylon thread from each to a winch coated with resin.
 The rotations of the winch create changes in the tension of the thread, resulting in an orchestration of delicate sounds.

 Works using the voice as a material and exploring possible alternatives, substitutes and disruptions to the role of the conductor.
 Skype Choir: Interacting in real time via ‘Skype’, without talking to each other the group communicate through singing and voicing.
-In these sessions ‘chat’ messages were used to organise the group, and recordings were taken in each room to create a composition with multiple perspectives.
+In these sessions ‘chat’ messages were used to organize the group, and recordings were taken in each room to create a composition with multiple perspectives.
 Mechanical conducting hand: A dockside performance where a group of singers respond to the signals of a mechanical conducting hand controlled by the movement of waves in a busy harbour.
 Hand to voice: In two sound studio rooms separated by glass, one singer conducts whilst the other singer makes an interpretation; without them being able to hear each other.

 J’aime ma caméra parce que j’aime vivre (2006) video, 1min 56sec.